 3.3.1 Unit Capability Requirements

 (1) In the event that a QSE fails to meet Protocol Section 8.1.1.2, General Capacity Testing Requirements, which requires Seasonal unit capability reporting and testing, ERCOT shall provide this QSE with Notice of its failure to meet the Protocols.
-This Notice shall be sent to the primary contact of the QSE representing the Generation Resource via email.
+This Notice shall be sent to the primary contact of the QSE representing the Generation Resource or Energy Storage Resource (ESR) via email.
 In addition to this written Notice, ERCOT shall make a reasonable effort to notify the QSE via telephone.

 (2) ERCOT shall allow the QSE three days to correct the omission by submitting ERCOT approved test results.
-If the generating resource in question is operated during these three days, and no test results are provided to ERCOT, then the QSE shall be disqualified from provision of Ancillary Services.
+If the Resource in question is operated during these three days, and no test results are provided to ERCOT, then the QSE shall be disqualified from provision of Ancillary Services.

-(3) If the generating Resource is not operated and included in a QSE Current Operating Plan (COP) after the notification of the Protocol violation, then ERCOT shall not disqualify the Ancillary Service provider unless or until the Generation Resource is operated and included in the COP that might be depended upon for Ancillary Services.
+(3) If the Resource is not operated and included in a QSE Current Operating Plan (COP) after the notification of the Protocol violation, then ERCOT shall not disqualify the Ancillary Service provider unless or until the Resource is operated and included in the COP that might be depended upon for Ancillary Services.

 4.1 Introduction